nccandiotti/stencilJsPractice/README.md

 - But here's on important thing to keep in mind: You can NOT style HTML elements you use in your component templates.
 These are exclusive to your component and not targetable with CSS selectors.
 There is one way to style them which you'll learn about later though.
 - sidenote - attribute changes don't get picked up bc there isn't logic for that in the component.
 The "text" attribute is extracted in connectedCallback (i.e. when the component gets mounted in the DOM) only

+- remember with slots, you cannot style nested content.
+Nested elements must be styled in the light DOM

 ### Other good resources

 - More about Templates & Slots: https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots